KoukiFTW/SnookerSyS/README.md

 NOTE : Link only work for UTS student account....

-PLEASE NOTE THAT THE SYSTEM IS IN DEVELOPMENT AND CURRENTLY UNFINISH.....
+THE SYSTEM IS FINISH..
+(SOME TUNING IS REQUIRED BUT IT IS MAINLY FINISH)